Pacific War Memorial - Cavite

 Eternal Flame of Freedom

-Behind the dome, is a large abstract steel sculpture called the Eternal Flame of Freedom.
+Behind the dome is a large abstract steel sculpture called the Eternal Flame of Freedom.
 It symbolizes the sacrifices of the Filipinos and Americans to keep the fire of freedom burning.

 Pacific War Memorial Museum

-Besides the main structure is the Pacific War Museum which houses old photographs and artifacts related to the Pacific War during the Second World War.
+Besides the main structure is the Pacific War Museum, which houses old photographs and artifacts related to the Pacific War during the Second World War.

-Since I'm an avid reader of war stories, my trip to Pacific War Memorial Museum connected me to the men an women who once fought for the freedom of the Philippines.
+Since I'm an avid reader of war stories, my trip to the Pacific War Memorial Museum connected me to the men and women who once fought for the freedom of the Philippines.
 Seeing those artifacts inside the museum made the stories I read more realistic.
-I wish more Filipinos try and visit Corregidor Island so that they could see and understand the true nature and horrors of war.
+I wish more Filipinos would try and visit Corregidor Island so that they could see and understand the true nature and horrors of war.

 Ratings